-Devour Super Bowl ad
+Staying in bounds; the risk of innuendo in Super Bowl ads

 The ad shows a woman talking about her boyfriend's problem with "frozen food porn," and says he watches it several times a day and has a hidden stash of photos of food.
 Among the suggestive lines is the girlfriend saying that the addiction has made him a "three-minute man," i.e. the amount of time it takes to heat up a frozen meal.

-Super Bowl ads have long used raunchiness and sex stand out during the Super Bowl, advertising's biggest stage.
-Think Cindy Crawford downing a Pepsi in Daisy Dukes in 1992 or the 2013 GoDaddy ad that showed a squeamishly close-up shot of a kiss.
+Super Bowl ads have long used raunchiness and sex to stand out during the Super Bowl, advertising's biggest stage.
+Think Cindy Crawford downing a Pepsi wearing skimpy shorts in 1992 or the 2013 GoDaddy ad that showed a squeamishly close-up shot of a kiss.

-But advertisers have largely toned it down in recent years because raunchy ads run the risk of offending or polarizing their audience, focusing on crowd-pleasing approaches using animals, humor or celebrities instead.
-The stakes are high since a 30-second ad can cost more than a reported $5 million for airtime alone.
+But advertisers have largely toned it down in recent years, focusing instead on crowd-pleasing approaches using animals, humor or celebrities.
+Raunchy ads can easily cross the line, offending or polarizing a company's intended target audience.

+The stakes are high since a 30-second ad can cost more than a reported $5 million.

 Devour says the 60-second version that debuted online Wednesday is "uncensored" and a toned-down 30-second version will air during the Super Bowl 53 broadcast Feb.
 3.